Medical expert of the article

 2 |

-The total score on the scale is equal to the sum of the scores of all the evaluated parameters.
+The overall score on the scale is equal to the sum of points for all assessed parameters.
 The minimum score is 0, and the maximum is 10 points.
-It should be noted that the maximum score in young children who can not complain about pain is 8 points.
+It should be noted that the maximum score for small children who cannot complain of pain is 8 points.
 High scores on the scale indicate severe pain.

-In 1996, Wilson and Doyle modified the Objective Pain Score (OPS) objective assessment scale.
+In 1996, Wilson and Doyle modified the Objective Pain Score (OPS) scale.

-Modified scale is designed to assess postoperative pain.
-As an expert, the scale allows parents to be used.
+The modified scale is designed to assess postoperative pain.
+The scale allows parents to be used as experts.
 The use of this scale has been studied in children aged 2 to 11 years.
-The parameters evaluated in the scale include crying, motor reaction, agitation, posture and speech.
+The parameters assessed in the scale include crying, motor response, agitation, posture, and speech.

-The difference of this scale from the scale OPS Broadman et al. Lies in the fact that instead of arterial pressure the pose of the child is estimated.
+The difference between this scale and the OPS scale of Broadman et al. is that instead of blood pressure, the child's posture is assessed.

 Characteristic |